 Not only that but you can collect really solid points made on the podcast and post them on other platforms like Twitter, Instagram, and Facebook.
 These platforms are “shorter form” content.
 So a single podcast episode can potentially fuel several posts.

-Going back to one of our last points, long form content creates an aspect of “loyalty” in that if you consistently put out content that is good and people like it, they will continue to listen to it.
+Going back to one of our last points, long-form content creates an aspect of “loyalty” in that if you consistently put out content that is good and people like it, they will continue to listen to it.
 If you create something that people are willing to listen to consistently, then you also create something that is more likely to be talked about.

-When people follow a netflix series, for example, they talk about it!
+When people follow a Netflix series, for example, they talk about it!
 It’s not something they just go around exclaiming to the world but it’s something that comes up in casual conversation.

 Besides that, you can do what Mind Pump does.
 Their podcast episodes are everywhere.
 You can find their podcast episodes on pretty much every major podcast/digital media platform.
 Additionally, their episodes are on their website and are easily shareable.

 Notice the bottom row of icons, underneath the play button?
-You can click to listen in Spotify, download the audio file, embed the audio file on another website, or share the link.
+You can click to listen on Spotify, download the audio file, embed the audio file on another website, or share the link.
 There is no shortage of options to save this episode for later or to share it.
 Who knew hosting a podcast could be so great for brand awareness?